62Shanmugapriya/Learning-Behaviour-Analysis-and-Visualization-System/README.md

-# 📚 E-Learning Website with Adaptive Learning & Recommendation System
+# 📚 Learning Behaviour Analysis and Visualization System

 An intelligent e-learning platform that personalizes the learning experience by analyzing user behavior and preferences.
 The system predicts a learner's style (e.g., Visual, Auditory) using machine learning and recommends suitable content accordingly.